Elon Musk says Tesla will move HQ from California to Texas

 “We’re taking it as far as possible, but there’s a limit how big you can scale it in the Bay Area,” he said Thursday.
 “Just to be clear, though, we will be continuing to expand our activities in California.
 This is not a matter of leaving California.”

-Musk stressed he plans to expand the company’s factory in Fremont, California, where Tesla’s Model S and Model X cars are built, in hopes of increasing its output by 50%.
+Musk stressed he plans to expand the company’s factory in Fremont, California, where Tesla’s Models S, X, Y and 3 vehicles are built, in hopes of increasing its output by 50%.

 The announcement drew cheers and applause from the small audience at Tesla’s manufacturing plant in Austin, where Musk delivered his remarks, which were webcast live.